mreid-moz/notes/data/platform_options.md

 ### ClickHouse

 [ClickHouse](https://clickhouse.yandex/) is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries.

+### MQTT

+[MQTT](http://mosquitto.org/man/mqtt-7.html) is a lightweight publish/subscribe messaging protocol.
+It is useful for use with low power sensors, but is applicable to many scenarios.

+### Roughtime

+[Roughtime](https://roughtime.googlesource.com/roughtime) is a project that aims to provide secure time synchronisation.

+### Great Expectations

+[Great Expectations](https://github.com/great-expectations/great_expectations) is a framework that helps teams save time and promote analytic integrity with a new twist on automated testing: pipeline tests.
+Pipeline tests are applied to data (instead of code) and at batch time (instead of compile or deploy time).
+Blog post: ["Down with pipeline debt"](https://medium.com/@expectgreatdata/down-with-pipeline-debt-introducing-great-expectations-862ddc46782a)

+### Sia

+[Sia](https://sia.tech/) is a decentralized storage platform secured by blockchain technology.
+The Sia Storage Platform leverages underutilized hard drive capacity around the world to create a data storage marketplace that is more reliable and lower cost than traditional cloud storage providers.

+### Mixpanel

+[Mixpanel](https://mixpanel.com/): Understand every user's journey.
+Acquire, engage, and retain with actionable user analytics.

+### DBT

+[dbt](https://docs.getdbt.com/docs/overview) (data build tool) is a productivity tool that helps analysts get more done and produce higher quality results.

+Analysts commonly spend 50-80% of their time modeling raw data—cleaning, reshaping, and applying fundamental business logic to it. dbt empowers analysts to do this work better and faster.

+### InfluxDB

+[InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) is used as a data store for any use case involving large amounts of timestamped data, including DevOps monitoring, application metrics, IoT sensor data, and real-time analytics.
+Conserve space on your machine by configuring InfluxDB to keep data for a defined length of time, automatically expiring & deleting any unwanted data from the system.
+InfluxDB also offers a SQL-like query language for interacting with data.

+### StreamX

+[StreamX](https://github.com/qubole/streamx) is a kafka-connect based connector to copy data from Kafka to Object Stores like Amazon s3, Google Cloud Storage and Azure Blob Store.
+It focusses on reliable and scalable data copying.
+It can write the data out in different formats (like parquet, so that it can readily be used by analytical tools) and also in different partitioning requirements.

+### Databricks Delta

+[Databricks Delta](https://databricks.com/blog/2017/10/25/databricks-delta-a-unified-management-system-for-real-time-big-data.html) is a unified data management system to simplify large-scale data management.

 # Ideas and Research